MalahkAngel/portfolio/README.md

 // Psuedo Map Editor //
 =
 A simple visual map editor for the 2D Raycaster in development.
 Allows the user to modify 32 x 32 grids representing wall types and texture IDs, then save them in a format readable by the main game engine that I've dubbed the Psuedo Engine (given the psuedo 3D produced... yes I know I'm lame and derivative hush).

+// Spaced Out!! //
+=
+Another homebrew NES game, this time in the vein of Galaga and other arcade-style spaceship shooters.
+This is my capstone project for my Computer Science degree and thus is a bit more complex and involved than my Pong project.

 // x86 Assembly //
 =